 By the way, all of these herbs will often survive down to zone 2 with heavy winter protection.)

 All of these herbs will happily grow in pots and even indoors (except the rugosa rose – way too big), if you’re unable to grow them outside in a garden plot.
 To learn more about each herb, and for further ideas, I suggest the simple but thorough book, The Complete Book of Herbs, by Leslie Bremness.
 This was one of my first herb books and I still love and use it all the time especially for cosmetic, gift and craft ideas.

 Don’t worry, this is NOT complicated.
 There are printable instructions available in the gift giving section.

-- Put a handful of bath tea herbs into a clean, cotton sock, or a sachet bag.
+- Put a measure of bath tea herbs into a clean, cotton sock, or a sachet bag.
 This sock or bag may get stained, FYI.

 - Place them into a hot bath to steep for a few minutes prior to entering the bath.